Do People Really Use Social Sharing Buttons?

 Simply slapping a social sharing button on your site isn’t enough to get users to spread your message—and assuming that it is could lead you to a world of hurt (or at least, disappointing ROI).
 Instead, focus on two things: Strong content, and buttons that actually meet customers where they live.
 If your content is good enough, people will likely share it—but offering customized, easy-to-use sharing buttons can help them get there quicker.

 Ready to create social sharing buttons that actually work?

-efelle creative is a Seattle-based web marketing firm that specializes in website design and development, website content management, search engine optimization, and other online marketing services.
-Since 2005, efelle creative has worked with hundreds of businesses to help them with their web development needs.
-Call us at 206.384.4909 or fill out our online contact form to get in touch with a custom web design specialist.
+efelle creative is a Seattle based marketing agency that specializes in website design and development, search engine optimization, and other online marketing services.
+Since 2005, efelle creative has worked with hundreds of businesses to help them optimize their digital marketing strategy.